ezesundayeze/axum_jwt_ware/readme.md

-## axum_jwt_ware Integration Guide
+# axum_jwt_ware Integration Guide

-Simple Axum + JWT authentication middleware with Login implemented.
+Simple Axum + JWT authentication middleware with implemented Login and refresh token.

 ## Goal

-<p>I want to make it a lot easier for developers/indie hackers to focus on writing their core business logic when starting a new project instead of spending time re-writing authentication</p>
+I aim to simplify the process for developers/indie hackers to focus on writing their core business logic when starting a new project, rather than spending time rewriting authentication.

 ## Installation